A characterization of pseudo-Anosov mapping classes via tropical cluster transformations: Sign stability of pseudo-Anosov mapping classes: empty boundary case

-By taking the following steps, we can compute the coordinates of the representatives $L^\pm_\phi$ of the attracting/repelling points: \begin{enumerate} \item Compute the domains of linearity of the PL map $\phi^x: \cX_{(\tri, \ell)}(\bR^\trop) \to \cX_{(\tri, \ell)}(\bR^\trop)$ and the corresponding presentation matrices. \item Compute the eigenvectors of these matrices and find the ones which are contained in the corresponding domains of linearity.
+We can compute the coordinates of the pA pair $L^\pm_\phi$ as follows: \begin{enumerate} \item Compute the domains of linearity of the PL map $\mu_\gamma: \bR^I \to \bR^I$ and the corresponding presentation matrices. \item Compute the eigenvectors of these matrices and find the ones which are contained in the corresponding domains of linearity.
 (Indeed, \cref{t:pA_SS_NS} (3) guarantees that there exist precisely two such eigenvectors.) \end{enumerate} The point $L^+_\phi$ (resp. $L^-_\phi$) corresponds to an eigenvector whose eigenvalue is lager (resp. smaller) than 1.
-In this case, there are 16 domains of linearity of $\phi^x$.
+In this case, there are 16 domains of linearity of $\mu_\gamma$.
 By computing the eigenvectors of the corresponding presentation matrices, one obtains the coordinates of $L^\pm_\phi$ as \footnote{In this case, the attracting/repelling points $L_\phi^\pm$ are antipodal to each other although it is a very special situation.} \CORRECTED